Lawsuit will not interrupt Alaska public school funding

 Attorneys for Dunleavy and the Legislature filed a joint motion Tuesday asking a judge to order funding to continue during the lawsuit.

-The Dunleavy administration says the Legislature's funding appropriation for 2019-20 is unconstitutional and violates the annual budgeting process mandated by the state constitution.
+Last month Dunleavy vetoed 182 line items equaling $444 million in cuts to the state operating budget.

-The monthly payments for 2019-20 will not include a one-time grant approved by the legislature of $30 million above the 2018-19 budget.
+The monthly school payments for 2019-20 will not include a one-time grant approved by the Legislature of $30 million above the 2018-19 budget.

+The Dunleavy administration contends the Legislature's 2019-20 funding appropriation is unconstitutional and violates the annual budgeting process mandated by the state constitution.

+The funding for 2019-20 is legal and the governor is failing to follow a constitutional appropriation, lawmakers countered.

 Comments